Antix5/markovmatch/readme.md

 1. We compute each string's matrix (with a given alphabet shared for both conversion)

-2. We compute the distance between each string matrix using the norm we defined earlier.
+2. We compute the distance between each string's matrix using the norm we defined earlier.

 **Here it is !**

-#### Now it's time to test it, how does it compare with common algorithms used in the field ?
+#### Now it's time to test it, how does it compare with a common algorithm used in the field ?

-We are going to analyse the following metrics to do the tests : Speed and accuracy.
+We are going to analyse the following metrics: Speed and accuracy.

 Naive testing on the hotel dataset :